Xarathos-CyS/SteelSeries-GameSense-Minecraft-Fabric-Mod/README.md

 This mod relies on all files from [JayJay1989BE’s Fabric mod](https://www.curseforge.com/minecraft/mc-mods/steelseries-gamesense-fabric).
 To compile:
-1. Use **Gradle** to build the project.
+1. Use **Gradle** to build the project, ensure structure is under src/main/ and use the [Fabric Template Mod Generator](https://fabricmc.net/develop/template/) for a proper dev env.
+2. Rename the `.jar` to `.rar` or `.zip`
-2. Replace only `Eventreciever.java` in JayJay1989BE’s mod source.
+3. Replace only `Eventreciever.java` in JayJay1989BE’s mod source, if the build was successful it should be a `.class` extension.
-3. A ready-to-use `.jar` is available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/steelseries-gamesense-mod-fabric-fork).
+4. Rename back to `.jar`.
+5. Drop into your mods folder and launch the game.

 ---